 What does having a photogenic wedding day even mean?
 Wedding days are beautiful no matter what.
 What’s better than marrying your best friend, right?
 But there are a couple things you can do to make you wedding day photos even more perfect!

-Keep those hair ties off your wrist girl!
+Keep those hair ties off your wrist!

 As soon as your hair and make up are done make sure you take any hair ties off your wrist.
 They don’t look good in photos and can leave weird marks!
-Assign someone the job of “wrist police” and have her make sure none of your bridesmaids, flower girls, mother of the bride have hair ties on their wrist.
+Assign someone the job of “wrist police” and have them make sure none of your bridesmaids, flower girls, mother of the bride have hair ties on their wrist.
 In the same vein- have a conversation with your bridal party before hand on whether or not smart watches are okay.

 Keep the room as clean as possible.

-No matter how many bridesmaids you have, getting ready areas clutter up fast.
+No matter how many wedding party members you have, getting ready areas clutter up fast.
 Try to keep a designated zone for “stuff” and throw away trash as you go.
 Crumpled plastic garment bags, water bottles, remains of lunch don’t look so great in photos.
 When you’re having getting ready photos done or putting your dress on you want the area to be free and clear of clutter!

 No plastic hangers.